bigb8/AquaResp/README.md

 #### After Python has been installed
 ##### Double click the CheckLibraries.py in the installation folder.
-This installs the libraries needed to run AquaResp 3.0 ASAP The buttons will change to green and display "OK" when libraries are installed.
+Click each button, this will check and install the libraries needed to run AquaResp 3.0 ASAP The buttons will change to green and display "OK" when libraries are installed.